151-ISS/Linux-Fundamentals/README.md

 # 151 ISS Linux Fundamentals - Remote Training

-*** Failure is instructive.
-The person who really thinks learns quite as much from his failures as from his successes.***
+***Failure is instructive.
+The person who really thinks learns quite as much from his failures as from his successes***

 * **Instructor:** Meesh
 * **Need help?**